thepok/Pillars-of-Financial-Wisdom/README.md

 don't double up on bad trades DDBT

+## Meanreversion is real
+* but the market can be longer (in your maybe foulty opionion) irational as you solvent

 ## Tailrisk is real Risk
 * Shit hits the fan all the time!
 * DDBT